ENGIE SA – Annual report – 31 December 2025

 A provision is recognized when the Group has a present legal or constructive obligation to dismantle facilities or to restore a site.
 The present value of the obligation at the time of commissioning represents the initial amount of the provision for dismantling with, as the counterpart, an asset for the same amount, which is included in the carrying amount of the facilities concerned.
 This asset is depreciated over the operating life of the facilities and is included in the scope of assets subject to impairment tests.
 Adjustments to the provision due to subsequent changes in (i) the expected outflow of resources, (ii) the timing of dismantling expenses or (iii) the discount rate, are deducted from or subject to specific conditions, added to the cost of the corresponding asset.
 The impacts of unwinding the discount each year are recognized in expenses for the period.

-At the end of their operating life, the nuclear power plants must be shut down for the period during which spent fuel is unloaded from the plant, and until the site is decommissioned and cleaned up.
+At the end of their operating life, the nuclear power plants must be shut down for the period during which spent fuel is unloaded from the plant, and until the site is dismantled and cleaned up.

 The dismantling strategy is based on the facilities being dismantled (i) immediately after the reactor is shut down, (ii) on a mass basis rather than on a unit-by-unit basis, and (iii) completely, the land being subsequently returned to greenfield status.

-• the start of the technical shutdown procedures depends on the unit concerned and on the timing of operations for the whole nuclear reactor.
+- the start of the technical shutdown procedures depends on the unit concerned and on the timing of operations for the whole nuclear reactor.
 The shutdown procedures are immediately followed by dismantling operations;

-• the scenario adopted is based on a dismantling program and on timetables that must be approved by the nuclear safety authorities.
+- the scenario adopted is based on a dismantling program and on timetables that must be approved by the nuclear safety authorities.
 The safety conditions for the shutdown phases have been defined with the Belgian Federal Agency for Nuclear Control (AFCN) for the Doel 3 and Tihange 2 units that have already been shut down.
 The safety conditions for the dismantling phase have not yet been determined.
 The costs may change depending on the outcome of these discussions and the detailed schedule for the implementation of these phases which is currently being defined;

-• costs payable over the long term are calculated by reference to the estimated costs for each nuclear facility, based on a study conducted by independent experts under the assumption that the facilities will be dismantled on a mass basis.
+- costs payable over the long term are calculated by reference to the estimated costs for each nuclear facility, based on a study conducted by independent experts under the assumption that the facilities will be dismantled on a mass basis.
 The costs effectively incurred in the future may differ from the estimates in terms of their nature and timing of payment;

-• an inflation rate of 2.0% is applied until the dismantling obligations expire in order to determine the value of the future obligation;
+- an inflation rate of 2.0% is applied until the dismantling obligations expire in order to determine the value of the future obligation;

-• the discount rate used by the CNP is 2.5% (including inflation of 2.0%).
+- the discount rate used by the CPN, during the last triennial review, was 2.5% (including inflation of 2.0%).

 Sensitivity

-• a 10% change in shutdown costs of the units would lead to a change in the provisions of around €200 million;
+- a 10% change in shutdown costs of the units would lead to a change in the provisions of around €200 million;

-• a 10% change in unit dismantling costs would lead to a change of around €400 million in nuclear provisions;
+- a 10% change in unit dismantling costs would lead to a change of around €400 million in nuclear provisions;

-• a 25 basis point change in the discount rate would lead to an adjustment of approximately €170 million in the provisions.
-A fall in the discount rate would lead to an increase in outstanding provisions, while a rise in the discount rate would reduce the provisions amount.
+- a 25 basis point change in the discount rate would lead to an adjustment of approximately €170 million in the provisions.
+A fall in the discount rate would lead to an increase in outstanding provisions, while a rise in the discount rate would reduce the provisions’ amount.

-17.2.4 Financial assets set aside to cover the future costs of dismantling nuclear facilities and managing radioactive fissile material
+17.2.5 Financial assets set aside to cover the future costs of dismantling nuclear facilities and managing radioactive fissile material

 As indicated above, the Belgian law of July 12, 2022, partially repealing and amending the law of April 11, 2003, granted the Group’s wholly-owned subsidiary Synatom responsibility for managing and investing funds received from operators of nuclear power plants in Belgium and intended to cover the costs of dismantling nuclear power plants and managing spent fuel.
 Pursuant to the law of April 11, 2003, Synatom could lend up to 75% of these funds to nuclear power plant operators provided that certain credit quality criteria are met.